 This course prepares graduates to become competent at functional screening and prescribing and supervising corrective strategies.
 The graduate will also be prepared to implement and supervise resistance training and weightlifting to sport programmes.
 Past graduates have gone on to use this certificate in amateur and professional teams throughout the country, along with those who up-skill for their own fitness business.

-Graduates also have the opportunity to progress on to higher-level qualifications with Setanta College where we offer a range of Professional Development Courses up to our industry led Professional Masters in Performance Science.
+Graduates also have the opportunity to progress on to higher-level qualifications with Setanta College where we offer a range of Professional Development Courses up to our industry-led Masters in Performance Coaching.

 Setanta College has appointed a world renowned advisory board to inform and oversee our programmes and research strategy.
 This board, comprising of professors and practitioners from around the world, keep Setanta College at the cutting edge of Performance Science, Technology and Strength and Conditioning.

 Our lecturers are qualified to MSc or PhD level and are former high level sports people, active coaches or both.
 We have a team of international specialists who lecture on both our online and full time programmes.

 - Applicants must be 18 years or older on the 1st of January on the year of admission.
 Applications for all our undergraduate programmes must meet the minimum entry requirements for the college.
 A minimum of two H5’s and four O6’s (to include English & Maths) in the Leaving Certificate or equivalent, is required.
 All applicants under the age of 23 will have to provide their Leaving Certificate transcript and proof of age prior to enrolment.

 - If you are over 23 years of age you may apply as a mature student.
 Mature student applications are assessed on the basis of age, coaching/playing experience, general education standard, motivation and commitment to the programme for which they are applying.